mehulagg/gitlab/doc/development/secure_coding_guidelines.md

 - [`Gitlab::Utils.check_path_traversal`](https://gitlab.com/gitlab-org/security/gitlab/-/blob/master/lib/gitlab/utils.rb#L12-24) can be used to validate user input against Path Traversal vulnerabilities.
 Remember to add further validation when setting the `allowed_absolute` option to `true`.
 - [`file_path` API validator](https://gitlab.com/gitlab-org/security/gitlab/-/blob/master/lib/api/validations/validators/file_path.rb) to validate user input when working with the Grape gem.

-## OS command injection
+## OS command injection guidelines

 ### Description

 Command injection is an issue in which an attacker is able to execute arbitrary commands on the host operating system through a vulnerable application.

-Command injection attacks do not always provide a user feedback, but simple commands like curl can be used by the attacker to obtain an answer.
+Command injection attacks do not always provide feedback to a user, but simple commands like curl can be used by the attacker to obtain an answer.

 ### Impact

-The impact of a command injection greatly depends on the user context running the commands, how data is validated and sanitized.
-It can vary from a low impact because the user running the injected commands has very limited rights to a critical impact if it’s running with the root user.
+The impact of command injection greatly depends on the user context running the commands as well as how data is validated and sanitized.
+It can vary from low impact because the user running the injected commands has limited rights to critical impact if it’s running as the root user.

-### When to consider?
+### When to consider

 When working with user-controlled data that are used to run OS commands.

-### Mitigations
+### Mitigation and prevention

-In order to prevent OS command injections, user supplied data should not be used within os commands.
+In order to prevent OS command injections, user supplied data should not be used within OS commands.
 In cases where this cannot be avoided:

 - Validate user supplied data against an allowlist
 - Use a case switch